PrefectHQ/prefect/docs/core/getting_started/basic-core-flow.md

 [2020-01-08 23:49:00,252] INFO - prefect.FlowRunner | Flow run SUCCESS: all reference tasks succeeded
 ```

-If you're running into issues, check that your Python environment is properly set up to run Prefect.
-Refer to the [Prefect Core Installation](https://docs.prefect.io/core/getting_started/installation.html) documentation for further details.
+And that's it.
+You have run your first Prefect flow!

-Now you're got a basic flow running, if you want to do more with Prefect you have many options.
+Now you've got a basic flow running, if you want to do more with Prefect you have many options.
 To register your flow with our API, check out the [Orchestration Layer]() docs.
 To find out more about Prefect Core Concepts, check out [Thinking Prefectly]().
-There's also more advanced [tutorials]() or [video and blog resources]().
+There's also a more advanced [tutorial]() and many [video and blog resources]().